• Skip to primary navigation

 Equipment

 I recommend using a steamer pot with a steamer tray in order to steam the couscous above the lamb chili.
-If you don't have a steamer pot with a steamer tray, make the lamb chili in a regular stovetop pot.
+If you don't have a steamer pot with a steamer tray, make the lamb chili in a large pot, dutch oven, instant pot, or slow cooker.

 steamer tray with holes